 D.1.2 Preventive Maintenance Plan [326 IAC 1-6-3]

-A Preventive Maintenance Plan is required for these facilities and any control devices.
+A Preventive Maintenance Plan is required for these facilities.
 Section B - Preventive Maintenance Plan contains the Permittee's obligation with regard to the preventive maintenance plan required by this condition.

 SECTION D.2 EMISSIONS UNIT OPERATION CONDITIONS